Hackerscolonyofficial/HCO-Prank/README.md

 - 🚫 Disables back, scroll, long press, and inspect
 - 📳 Auto vibration on loop
 - 🎧 Voice playback: “Your phone has been hacked by Hackers Colony team”
-- ⚡ Flashing red screen background
+- ⚡ Flashing, color-changing background (Red, Green, Blue)
 - ✅ Works in any mobile browser

 ---